nasa-fornax/fornax-documentation/documentation/compute_environments.md

 It is recommended that you remove user environments in your home directory that are no longer needed, as they may deplete your home storage and consume your allocated credit.
 :::

+## Other Environments
+Although the focus is on python environments, additional environments are also available.
+There are pre-installed [R](https://www.r-project.org/) and [Julia](https://julialang.org/) environments.
+The current support for these environments is minial, with no tutorial notebooks.
+The `Julia` environment has basic astronomy packages installed, and the environment files are available under `$LOCK_DIR/julia`.
+You can also [create your own Julia environment](https://pkgdocs.julialang.org/v1/environments/).

 ## JupyterLab Extensions

 Pre-installed extensions are described on the {ref}`jupyterlab` page.